ptlshubham/ptlshubham.github.io/README.md

 # Shubham Patel - Portfolio

-Welcome to my portfolio!
-I am Shubham Patel, a skilled web developer with expertise in Angular, HTML5, HTML, JavaScript, Node.js, CSS, GitHub, and Hostinger.
-This portfolio showcases my best work in web development, including Angular websites, mobile apps, websites, and portfolios.
-I am passionate about creating responsive and user-friendly web experiences, and I am always open to collaboration opportunities.
+Welcome to the portfolio of Shubham Patel, a professional web developer who specialises in Angular, HTML5, HTML, JavaScript, Node.js, CSS, GitHub, and Hostinger.
+Explore a handpicked collection of my finest web development work, including Angular websites, mobile apps, websites, and portfolios.
+Contact me to discuss prospective collaborations or projects and to bring your concepts to reality.

 ## Technologies and Skills